airsdk/airsdk.dev/docs/basics/create-an-app.md

 Some observations:

 - Note the `library-path` option.
 It enumerates directories from where to find pre-compiled libraries (SWCs).

+Create an empty directory `libs`.
+You may also optionally place a `.gitignore` file into it.

 Here is an example application descriptor: